 - Administrative support

 - Medical terminology

-Could you be a medical administrative assistant?
+6. How do you become a medical administrative assistant?

 If you’re looking for a relatively short path for entry into the healthcare field, then a medical administrative assistant career is a great place to start.
 There are no formal education requirements, but it is common for candidates to acquire some specialized postsecondary training.
 The good news is that there are opportunities to gain the specific training needed to be successful without having to spend years in school.

 Earning a Medical Administrative Assistant Certificate, for example, can provide valuable training in medical technology, office management, customer service and more.
 This offering from Rasmussen University can be completed in as few as nine months, with flexible online options to fit your schedule.4